-WHEREAS, Marquette provided asset class information, response summaries and comparisons for review and consideration for recommendation of managers; the investment strategies presented were compared to the Investment Policy Statement, prescribed financial objectives, including long-term investment horizon such that risks and duration of investment losses are carefully weighed against the long-term potential for appreciation of assets; and
+WHEREAS, Marquette Associates provided asset class information, response summaries and comparisons for review and consideration for recommendation of managers; the investment strategies presented were compared to the Investment Policy Statement, prescribed financial objectives, including long-term investment horizon such that risks and duration of investment losses are carefully weighed against the long-term potential for appreciation of assets; and

-WHEREAS, Marquette recommended that the following managers within each of the five (5) asset classes, be assigned the following respective amounts for investment, selected identified through the due diligence processes outlined in the Investment Policy Statement to achieve the Plan's investment objectives:
+WHEREAS, Marquette Associates recommended that the following two managers within the asset class U.S. Small Cap Equity, be assigned the following respective amounts for investment, selected identified through the due diligence processes outlined in the Investment Policy Statement to achieve the Plan's investment objectives in the U.S. Small Cap Equity asset class: